Property investment company Global Capital Property Fund Limited is to be wound up, with the Federal Court having appointed liquidators.

 The Federal Court has made orders for Global Capital Property Fund Limited (GCPF) to be wound up on “just and equitable grounds”, appointing Ross Blakely and Kelly-Anne Trenfield of FTI Consulting as liquidators.

-ASIC applied for the winding-up of GCPF as it said it holds numerous concerns about the management of GCPF’s business.
+The Australian Securities and Investments Commission (ASIC) applied for the winding-up of GCPF as it said it holds numerous concerns about the management of GCPF’s business.

 On 20 June 2024, ASIC obtained interim orders from the Federal Court freezing the assets of GCPF and related financial advice licensee United Global Capital Pty Ltd (UGC).

-The Court subsequently discharged the freezing orders against UGC following the appointment of a liquidator to that company and on 1 October 2024, dismissed the proceeding against UGC by consent.
+The court subsequently discharged the freezing orders against UGC following the appointment of a liquidator to that company and on 1 October 2024, dismissed the proceeding against UGC by consent.

 On 9 September 2024, ASIC filed an amended application seeking orders including the appointment of liquidators to GCPF.
 GCPF consented to the liquidators’ appointment.

-At a hearing on Thursday, the Court appointed liquidators to GCPF and varied the freezing orders to allow the liquidators to take any action regarding GCPF’s property.
+At a hearing on Thursday, the court appointed liquidators to GCPF and varied the freezing orders to allow the liquidators to take any action regarding GCPF’s property.

 UGC operated a financial advice business holding an AFSL with Joel Hewish its sole director and key person on the licence.
 GCPF has been an authorised representative of UGC since 25 March 2020.